MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-auto-capture.md

     -	**All security roles**: Select this option to enable the feature for the entire organization.

     -	**Specific security roles**: Select this option to enable this feature for specific security roles, and then choose the security roles.
-In the example in the following image, we're adding the security roles **Sales Manager**, **Salesperson**, and **Marketing Manager**.<!--note from editor: The following image also shows the toggle as "Preview version enabled."-->
+In the example in the following image, we're adding the security roles **Sales Manager**, **Salesperson**, and **Marketing Manager**.

         > [!div class="mx-imgBorder"]
         > ![Add security roles](media/si-admin-auto-capture-premium-add-security-roles.png "Add security roles")